tpaschalis/tpaschalis.github.io/_posts/2020-11-05-golang-aws-lambda-getting-started.markdown

 func (context.Context, TIn) (TOut, error)
 ```

 You should make use of package-level variables and the `init()` function for more complex scenarios; the `init()` will be called whenever your handled is loaded.
-A single Lambda function instance will never run multiple events simultaneously, as every Lambda trigger will run a fresh copy of our code.
+A single Lambda function instance will never run multiple events simultaneously, as every Lambda triggered will run a fresh copy of our code.

 ### Using context.Context
-AWS will inject the passed **context** with some values, which you can access by using the ``"github.com/aws/aws-lambda-go/lambdacontext"`` package.
-They contain information about the running function, as well as some AWS-specific details.
+AWS will inject the `ctx` parameter with some values, which you can access by using the `"github.com/aws/aws-lambda-go/lambdacontext"` package.
+They contain information about the running function, as well as other AWS-specific details.
 The following exported variables are available from the `lambdacontext` package
 ```
 FunctionName    – The name of the Lambda function.
 FunctionVersion – The version of the function.